mclaughlin-d/rover-work-sample/life-detection-system-2023/README.md

 My Solution: I tracked whether or not the last commanded position was position 6, and prevented it from being executed multiple times in a row.
 This was another decision driven by tight time constraints.

 ## ROS Nodes
+Note - at the time, the team was having issues with getting imports working for custom libraries (`XBoxControllerState` and `RoverSerial` specifically) so the code had to be copy-pasted when used in ROS node files.
+This has since been resolved.

 ### ld_board
 This node contains most of the tricky, convoluted state logic that arose from the previous issues mentioned.
 It's not clean, but it worked during competition, and a lot of it was written in Utah during the competition itself.